Hello; and welcome to a collection of odds and ends from the Bible that come in handy now and then for just about everybody that's just starting out.

 ● 1Cor 1:3 . .
 Grace to you, and peace from God our Father, and the Lord Jesus Christ.

-I seriously doubt that John Q and Jane Doe pew warmer have an adequate concept of grace.
-I suspect that most are under the impression that grace is somehow a quantifiable substance like butter and gasoline; but in regards to God, grace is an abstract noun that expresses personal qualities apart from substance.
+Although grace is an important element in Christianity; I seriously doubt that John Q and Jane Doe pew warmer have an adequate concept of it.
+I suspect that quite a few are under the impression that grace is somehow a quantifiable substance like butter and gasoline; but in regards to God, grace is an abstract noun that expresses personal qualities apart from substance.

 The New Testament Greek word for "grace" is charis (khar'-ece); which means: graciousness.